-- 1. The School must repay to ADE \$4,123.59 in Basic State Aid due to incorrectly reported student data. - 2.
-The School must ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
-The School must ensure students with 10 consecutive unexcused absences are withdrawn pursuant to A.R.S. § 15-901.
+- 1. The School must repay to ADE \$3,230.60 in Basic State Aid due to incorrectly reported student data. - 2.
+The School must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 3.
+The School should ensure that students with excessive absences be properly withdrawn and that excused and unexcused absences be reported correctly. - 4.
+The School should ensure that calendars and dates are reported accurately pursuant to A.R.S. § 15-901.